alistairmatthews/sccode/readme.md

     - Midi control - Done!
     - Place the effect itself in a class so it can be reused in different patches.
 Done!

 1. Try a single patch with more than one stompbox.
+Done!
 		Does the midi bit play nicely?

 1. Implement full test suite and stick to TDD principles

     - Note that a mocking framework may not be necessary because you're not using anything external to SC, such as databases.